brampijper/brams-blog/content/blog/health/dopamine/index.md

 And that's the relentless dopamine cycle in short.
 (This is only a basic understanding; there are, of course, more factors.)
 However, there are things you can do to break free from this cycle:

-- Do a more **challenging activity** to recover faster
+#### Do a more challenging activity to recover faster

 - Physical exercises: pushups, pullups (or any exercise that is difficult for you).
 - Cold water exposure: to increase your baseline dopamine levels.
 - Solve a difficult math problem.
 - Learn a challenging language for a short amount of time.

+#### Use logic

-- Use logic to counterbalance the dopamine dip: `I just ate food, I cannot be hungry right now.`
+- To counterbalance the dopamine dip you could reason that you just ate food, I cannot be hungry right now.
 - You may feel worse in the short term, but that's better than chasing another lower high and prolonging the dip eventually.

 > Ever wonder why chocolate is always placed near the checkout registers in stores?
 > Now you know ;)